department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 - [Check your eligibility](/disability-benefits/eligibility/).
 - Gather the supporting documents listed below that you’ll need to file a disability claim.
 - Be sure your claim is filled out completely and you have all the supporting documents ready to send in along with your claim.
 This will help us process your claim quickly.
 [Learn more about fully developed claims](/disability-benefits/apply/claim-types/fully-developed-claim/).
+- Check if you need to turn in additional forms with your claim, for example, if you're claiming a dependent or benefits for a seriously disabled child.
+[See the list of required forms for these special situations](/disability-benefits/apply/evidence/).

 <div markdown="0"><br></div>